MicrosoftDocs/quantum-api/api/qsharp-lang/Std.Intrinsic/RFrac.md

 ---
 uid: Qdk.Std.Intrinsic.RFrac
 title: RFrac operation
-ms.date: 11/01/2024
-ms.topic: managed-reference
-qsharp.kind: operation
-qsharp.package: __Std__
-qsharp.namespace: Std.Intrinsic
-qsharp.name: RFrac
-qsharp.summary: "Applies a rotation about the given Pauli axis by an angle specified as a dyadic fraction.
-WARNING: This operation uses the **opposite** sign convention from Microsoft.Quantum.Intrinsic.R."
+description: "Q# RFrac operation: Applies a rotation about the given Pauli axis by an angle specified as a dyadic fraction.
+WARNING: This operation uses the **opposite** sign convention from Std.Intrinsic.R." ms.date: 01/22/2025 ms.topic: managed-reference qsharp.kind: operation qsharp.package: __Std__ qsharp.namespace: Std.Intrinsic qsharp.name: RFrac qsharp.summary: "Applies a rotation about the given Pauli axis by an angle specified as a dyadic fraction.
+WARNING: This operation uses the **opposite** sign convention from Std.Intrinsic.R."
 ---

 # RFrac operation